 To find out more about a particular keyword, click on an individual keyword.
 You will find things such as the domains trying to rank for the keyword, the backlinks of a specific domain, the number of times the page containing the keyword has been shared on social media, and the overall traffic.

-All these relevant information will be of great use to you when you are trying to compete with other companies.
+All this relevant information will be of great use to you when you are trying to compete with other companies.

 Costly Keyword Research Mistakes You Should Avoid in 2021 and Beyond